MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Experiments

 Compared to the text-to-motion task, the motion-to-text task involves generating a textual description from a given human motion sequence.
 As in \cite{jiang2023motiongpt}, we rely on ground truth descriptions for more accurate assessment.
 Table~\ref{tab:motion captioning} presents the results of quantitative evaluation for motion-to-text translation on the HumanML3D dataset.
 The comparisons in Table~\ref{tab:motion captioning} shows that our proposed MotionGPT-2 outperforms recent works in generating text descriptions for the given motions.
 The generated language descriptions deliver substantial improvements in both linguistic quality (BLEU~\cite{papineni2002bleu} and BertScore~\cite{zhang2019bertscore}) and the precision of motion retrieval (R-Precision).
 By fine-tuning LLMs, our MotionGPT-2 emerges as a specialized tool endowed with extensive world knowledge, thereby enhancing its capacity to interpret human motion.

 In Fig.~\ref{fig:motion_captioning}, we provide further examples of translating motion to text using the HumanML3D dataset.
 All methods are evaluated under the same training and inference conditions on HumanML3D.
 Compared to MotionGPT~\cite{jiang2023motiongpt}, our MotionGPT-2, which leverages LLM-interpretable motion tokens, is capable of generating more conceptual and semantically rich motion descriptions.
-For instance, it can produce descriptions such as ``\textit{walk in an arc shape}'', ``\textit{throwing a baseball}'', ``\textit{sits in a chair}'', offering a clearer and more intuitive understanding of the given motion motions.
+For instance, it can produce descriptions such as ``\textit{walk in an arc shape}'' and ``\textit{throwing a baseball}'', offering more intuitive understanding of the given motion motions.